HaicoMaters/Download-Folder-Cleaner/README.md

 | Installers | `.exe`, `.msi`, `.dmg`, `.pkg` |
 | Others     | Any unmatched extensions |

 ##  Notes

 - Hidden files (starting with `.`) are preserved in their original location
 - Files are never overwritten; duplicates are renamed automatically
 - New category folders are created as needed
 - Only processes files in the specified folder by default
+- Logs for help with reverting accidental missuse of the tool are stored in `/logs`

 ## ⚠️ Important Safety Precautions